Set 81 · Study 1 / 5

 2. realize · verb/ˈri(ə)ˌlaɪz/

-to suddenly understand something
+to become aware of or understand something

 Origin: early 17th century: from real, on the pattern of French réaliser